dotnet/docs/docs/csharp/csharp-7.md

 [!code-csharp[NamedTupleConflict](../../samples/snippets/csharp/new-in-7/new-in-7/program.cs#07_NamedTupleConflict "Named tuple conflict")]

-The line above generates a warning, `CS8123`, telling you that the names on the right side of the assignment, `alpha` and `beta` are ignored because they conflict with the names on the left side, `first` and `second`.
+The line above generates a warning, `CS8123`, telling you that the names on the right side of the assignment, `Alpha` and `Beta` are ignored because they conflict with the names on the left side, `First` and `Second`.

 The examples above show the basic syntax to declare tuples.
 Tuples are most useful as return types for `private` and `internal` methods.
 Tuples provide a simple syntax for those methods to return multiple discrete values:
 You save the work of authoring a `class` or a `struct` that defines the type returned.
-There is no need for creating a new symbol.
+There is no need for creating a new type.

 Creating a tuple is more efficient and more productive.
 It is a simpler, lightweight syntax to define a data structure that carries